The omnichannel approach: 7 steps to connect learner experiences

 Ask yourself: do you know what your learners really want?
 The industry is telling us they want multi-device, media-rich experiences that are diverse and accessible anywhere.
 But what do your learners really want?

-Each organisation is unique in culture and working environments, so don’t assume that what works for one business will necessarily work for yours.
+Each organization is unique in culture and working environments, so don’t assume that what works for one business will necessarily work for yours.
 Take the time to get feedback from learners on e-learning, and maybe set up polls through your LMS and SurveyMonkey to allow you to understand how they really feel about modern learning technologies.
 Boots created a learning experience for their learners based on what they knew worked to drive interest.
 They knew their staff were competitive, so tapped into that nature by delivering a training game (complete with in-store leader boards) to improve their product training to great success; their completion rates doubled and they increased user reach by 200%.

 If you wanted to go one step further you could even build learner personas to help you guide and direct your learning towards different learner styles and approaches based on different learner types.

 Do you have a strategic plan for training in your business?
-Again, this ties in with outlining your goals for training programmes very early on, but it also relies heavily on collaboration with your C-Suite and key business stakeholders.
+Again, this ties in with outlining your goals for training programs very early on, but it also relies heavily on collaboration with your C-Suite and key business stakeholders.
 You need their buy in, they need to be behind a shared vision that is focused on learner-centric training environments.
 IT and marketing departments need to become your new BFFs.

 Now that you actually have some data extracted from your LMS, you can begin to provide your learners with more relevant, timely experiences in learning.
 You can push them appropriate learning via their LMS, or deliver specific modules based on knowledge gaps or preferences of the learner.